javidahmed64592/genetic-algorithm/README.md

     uv sync --extra dev

 ## Using the Genetic Algorithm
-For an example of how to use the genetic algorithm, see `phrase_solver.ipynb` where it is used to generate a specific sentence from random characters.
+For an example of how to use the genetic algorithm, see `examples/phrase_solver.ipynb` where it is used to generate a specific sentence from random characters.

 ## Testing, Linting, and Type Checking